 Here is a page I made recently, and I chose to use only a few elements in my page so the viewer can really focus on the photos and the journaling instead of being overwhelmed with decorations left and right.

 You can also reduce your total purchases by learning to create your own supplies.
-It is perfectly fine to use ready-made papers and elements, but sometimes, you can finish up a fantastic layout simply by creating yourself, a few specific elements that will perfectly match your photo and your idea for it.
+It is perfectly fine to use ready-made papers and elements, but sometimes, you can finish up a fantastic layout simply by creating yourself, a few specific elements that will perfectly match your photo, and your idea for it.
 Although some elements are somewhat challenging to make, others are fairly easy.
-If you are leaning toward learning to create those extra elements, you can enrol in the Element Creation tutorials course.
+If you are leaning toward learning to create those extra elements, you can enroll in the DIAMOND membership.

 One of the biggest advantages of digital scrapbooking is the ability to reuse supplies over and over again.
 You can use this blue flower 3 times in one layout, and create other layouts with the same flower and you don’t have to purchase it 10 times.
 Elements can be reused in a creative way, and those looking at your layouts might not immediately notice that it is the same element: resize them, rotate them, colorize them, and group them in clusters.
 The same applies to papers.
 You can reuse them in a multitude of ways: trim them, tear an edge, cut journaling mats out of them, make small tags, use them for “blocking”, make strips out of them, add an overlay or a texture, and colorize them.
 If you have a kit that includes more than 5 or 6 papers, you can surely create more than one layout with it.
 Here are two pages from mscrafts8 using one kit from Kimeric Kreations: